Deci-AI/super-gradients/README.md

  ## Transfer Learning
  ### Transfer Learning with SG Notebook - Object Detection

-Learn more about SuperGradients transfer learning or fine tuning abilities with our COCO pre-trained YoloV5nano fine tuning into a sub-dataset of PASCAL VOC example notebook on Google Colab for an easy to use tutorial using free GPU hardware
+Learn more about SuperGradients transfer learning or fine tuning abilities with our COCO pre-trained YoloX nano fine tuning into a sub-dataset of PASCAL VOC example notebook on Google Colab for an easy to use tutorial using free GPU hardware

 <table class="tfo-notebook-buttons" align="left">
  <td>